-In addition to extending the statute of limitations restrictions, Assembly Bill 218 also gives the victim a three-year open window to revive any past claim if their claim was dismissed because of a statute of limitations expiration.
+In addition to extending the statute of limitations restrictions, Assembly Bill 218 also gives the victim a three-year open window to revive any past civil claim if their clergy abuse claim was dismissed because of a statute of limitations expiration.
 Now, victims shut out from the legal system can seek compensation from the alleged abusers for the harm and the California dioceses for covering up past alleged abuse or evidence.

 The bill was passed not just to protect innocent victims sexually assaulted by priests, but to protect young adults harmed by other predators in the fields of academia and sports.
 In 2018, US Olympic gymnastics Doctor Larry Nassar was convicted and sentenced for sexually assaulting young athletes.
 Nassar received a lengthy prison sentence.

 Some victims of sexual assault by Father Gerardo Beltran Rico decades ago can now file a civil lawsuit against the Sacramento Diocese and Bishop Jaime Soto.
 Law enforcement and the former Executive Assistant Director of the FBI revealed that Reverend Gerardo Beltran Rico remains on the United States’ most-wanted list.